 Pharmaceutical companies hold enormous sway for unlike In-N-Out Burgers they can help provide a healthy lifestyle.
 You’d think that’d be enough.
 You’d think pharmaceutical companies could make their drugs without splattering their names on everything from ping pong paddles to beach towels.
 You’d think doctors could get through the day without “accidentally” running into five drug reps in the elevator.
 You’d think you could watch a half hour of television without having to be exposed to people with weak bones, leaky bladders and hardened stools.

 Most drug commercials can be shrugged off, but it’s hard to watch the ones that deal with heart medication.
 I always flinched at the commercial where a lady on a golf course talks about her heart condition while a hospital gurney slowly follows from behind.
 A hospital gurney?
 On a golf course?
-Isn’t that the essence of overkill?
+Isn’t that overkill?
 If the gurney is going to follow, the least it can do is carry her clubs.

 I also think the viewing public would be better off if it no longer had to watch erectile dysfunction commercials, especially the ones that have grandpa and grandma lounging naked in outdoor bathtubs.
 Do seniors even do this?
 Do twenty year-olds?
 Does a suburban kitchen really disappear into the blue lagoon when someone gets into the mood?
 I know sex sells, but can’t there be a little reality?
 I understand silver hair seniors having sex is important to silver hair seniors, but I think pharmaceutical companies are also missing a different almost patriotic angle.